nico/hack/notes/copydir.md

     bar/large 1609294944.907726636
     bar/symlink 1609302462.687747817

-But, alas, the timestamp on the directory itself is truncated:
+But, alas, the timestamp on the directory itself is truncated (update: fixed in macOS 12):

     % stat -f '%N %Fm' bar
     bar 1609297230.000000000

 So this is unusable for build system use too.
-(And when not using `-l`, the timestamps for all output files are truncated.)
+(And when not using `-l`, the timestamps for all output files are truncated.
+(Update: Also fixed in macOS 12.))

+If you can require macOS 12+, this works!

 If we relax the requirement to preserve timestamps and just require that the output files have timestamps that are not older than the input timestamps, then